evelinag/clusternomics/README.md

 Installation
 ------------

-You can get **clusternomics** from CRAN:

-    install.packages("clusternomics")

-Alternatively, use the `devtools` package to get the current development version of the package:
+Use the `devtools` package to get the current version of the package:

     devtools::install_github("evelinag/clusternomics")